CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Network-Inventory.md

 toc: 4
 ---

 With the NetQ UI and CLI, a user can monitor the inventory on a networkwide basis for all switches and hosts, or all switches.
 Inventory includes such items as the number of each device and its operating system.
 Additional details are available about the hardware and software components on individual switches, such as the motherboard, ASIC, microprocessor, disk, memory, fan and power supply information.
-This is extremely useful for understanding the dependence on various vendors and versions when planning upgrades or evaluating the scope of any other required changes.

 The commands and cards available to obtain this type of information help you to answer questions such as:

 <!-- vale off -->
-- What switches are being monitored in the network?
+- Which switches are being monitored in the network?
-- What is the distribution of ASICs, CPUs, Agents, and so forth across my network?
+- What is the distribution of ASICs, CPUs, agents, and so forth across my network?
-- Are NetQ agents running on all of my switches?
+- Are NetQ Agents running on all of my switches?
 - What hardware is installed on my switches?
 - What software is installed on my switches?
 <!-- vale on -->